 PHP is particularly vulnerable to RFI attacks due to the extensive use of “file includes” in PHP programming and due to default server configurations that increase susceptibility to an RFI attack.

 Phase: Implementation Assume all input is malicious.
-Use an “accept known good” input validation strategy, i.e., use a whitelist of acceptable inputs that strictly conform to specifications.
+Use an 'accept known good' input validation strategy, i.e., use an allow list of acceptable inputs that strictly conform to specifications.
 Reject any input that does not strictly conform to specifications, or transform it into something that does.
-Do not rely exclusively on looking for malicious or malformed inputs (i.e., do not rely on a blacklist).
-However, blacklists can be useful for detecting potential attacks or determining which inputs are so malformed that they should be rejected outright.
+Do not rely exclusively on looking for malicious or malformed inputs (i.e., do not rely on a deny list).
+However, deny lists can be useful for detecting potential attacks or determining which inputs are so malformed that they should be rejected outright.
 When performing input validation, consider all potentially relevant properties, including length, type of input, the full range of acceptable values, missing or extra inputs, syntax, consistency across related fields, and conformance to business rules.
-As an example of business rule logic, “boat” may be syntactically valid because it only contains alphanumeric characters, but it is not valid if you are expecting colors such as “red” or “blue.”
-For filenames, use stringent whitelists that limit the character set to be used.
-If feasible, only allow a single “.” character in the filename to avoid weaknesses such as CWE-23, and exclude directory separators such as “/” to avoid CWE-36.
-Use a whitelist of allowable file extensions, which will help to avoid CWE-434.
+As an example of business rule logic, 'boat' may be syntactically valid because it only contains alphanumeric characters, but it is not valid if you are expecting colors such as 'red' or 'blue.'
+For filenames, use stringent allow lists that limit the character set to be used.
+If feasible, only allow a single '.' character in the filename to avoid weaknesses such as CWE-23, and exclude directory separators such as '/' to avoid CWE-36.
+Use an allow list of allowable file extensions, which will help to avoid CWE-434.